Off-Narrative-Labs/Tuxedo/README.md

 ## Funding and Roadmap

-Special thanks to the [Web 3 Foundation](https://web3.foundation/) for their support of Tuxedo through their [grants program](https://github.com/w3f/Grants-Program/blob/master/applications/tuxedo.md).
+Special thanks to the [Web 3 Foundation](https://web3.foundation/) for their support of Tuxedo through their grants program.

 As part of this grant we will deliver three milestones.
-More details are available in the grant application.
+More details are available in the [Tuxedo grant application](https://github.com/w3f/Grants-Program/blob/master/applications/tuxedo.md).
 * ✅ Core Tuxedo Functionality (complete)
 * 🏗️ User wallet (in development)
 * 🔜 Full Documentation and Tutorial (not yet started)